 - If the home placement is out of county, an inter-district transfer is required; however, school placement will not be delayed.

-For more information or support, please contact the FYS team.
+For more information or support, please contact the FYSCP team.

 This page was last updated on August 23, 2022